How to arm yourself against fraud

 If you’re expecting mail that doesn’t arrive – particularly if it’s from a bank or lender – there’s a chance someone has got their hands on your mail.
 This could be innocent, or it could be a sign of fraud.
 You should always check with the sender that it’s definitely been sent.

 Your credit report is one of the quickest ways to see if someone is trying to commit identity fraud.
-This is because if someone is trying to take out credit in your name, a credit search will appear on your credit report.
-(ClearScore customers can find a list of their credit searches in the Searches section of your account).
-If you spot a credit search you don’t recognise, check with the named lender first then report it as quickly as possible to Action Fraud.
+This is because if someone is trying to take out credit in your name, awill appear on your credit report.
+(ClearScore customers can find a list of their credit searches in the 'Searches' section of ).
+If you spot a credit search you don’t recognise, check with the named lender first then report it as quickly as possible to